cureos/csj2k/README.md

 }
 ```

 `J2kImage.FromFile(string)` is not sufficiently implemented for Silverlight and Windows Phone.
-Regardless of platform, `J2kImage.FromStream(Stream)` is the recommended method when applicable.

 The returned `IImage` offers a "cast" method `As<T>()` to obtain an image in the type relevant for the platform.
 When using the `BitmapImageCreator` on .NET, a cast to `Bitmap` would suffice: